If you have been affected by flooding and meet a means test you may be

-Damage to a person’s home and its basic essential contents, such as:
+2. Damage to your home and its essential contents, such as:

 - Loss or damage to private rented accommodation or local authority

 The income test determines your household’s ability to meet the costs of

 restoring your home to a habitable condition.
 All household income will be